Lamarr Houston

-Frederick Lamarr Houston (born June 24, 1987) is a former American football outside linebacker.
-He was drafted by the Oakland Raiders in the second round of the 2010 NFL Draft.
-He played college football at Texas.

-Despite a promising start, Houston’s NFL career was derailed by a series of knee injuries, including two ACL tears, in 2014 and 2016, respectively.
+Frederick Lamarr Houston (born June 24, 1987) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Texas Longhorns and was selected by the Oakland Raiders in the second round of the 2010 NFL draft.
+Despite a promising start, Houston's NFL career was derailed by a series of knee injuries, including two anterior cruciate ligament (ACL) tears in 2014 and 2016, respectively.

-Early years
+Early life

 Houston attended Thomas B. Doherty High School in Colorado Springs, Colorado, where he was a letterman in football, basketball, and track.
 He played linebacker and running back.
 He finished his high school career with 3,325 rushing yards and 49 touchdowns as a running back and 239 tackles and 13 sacks as a linebacker.

 In track and field, Houston competed in the throwing events.
 He got top-throws of 14.81 meters in the shot put and 48.31 meters in the discus throw.

 Considered a four-star recruit by Rivals.com, Houston was rated as the sixth best strongside defensive end prospect of his class.

 College career

-Houston started his college career with the University of Texas as a defensive end but switched to defensive tackle as a junior.
+Houston started his college career at the University of Texas at Austin as a defensive end but switched to defensive tackle as a junior.
 During his career, he started 33 of 50 games, recording 133 tackles and 14 sacks.
 He recorded 10 tackles and a sack in the Longhorns loss to the Alabama Crimson Tide in the 2010 BCS National Championship Game.

 Professional career

 Oakland Raiders

-Houston was drafted by the Oakland Raiders in the second round (44th overall) of the 2010 NFL Draft, and started his rookie year at the left defensive end position.
+Houston was selected by the Oakland Raiders in the second round (44th overall) of the 2010 NFL draft, and started his rookie year at the left defensive end position.

 On October 9, 2011, a day after the death of Raiders owner Al Davis, Houston recorded 3 tackles, 2 quarterback pressures, and intercepted a pass by Matt Schaub in a 25-20 victory over the Houston Texans.

 On October 21, 2012, Houston recorded eight combined tackles, two tackles for losses, two quarterback hits, a sack, and a forced fumble in a 26-23 overtime victory against the Jacksonville Jaguars.

 During the 2013 NFL season, Houston moved to right DE from left DE for the first time in his career.

 During his Raiders tenure, Houston never missed a game.